spacecloud-io/space-docs/content/storage/database/securing-apis.md

 ---
 title: "Securing your Database"
-title: "Securing your Database APIs"
+description: "Securing your Database APIs"
 date: 2019-09-23T10:07:49+05:30
 draft: false
 weight: 8
 ---

 You can easily configure access control for the database APIs with Space Cloud's security rules.
-The security rules in the database module works on the operation level (create, read, update, delete) for each table/collection.
+The security rules in the database module work on the operation level (create, read, update, delete) for each table/collection.
 This means that you can have different rules for different operations on each table/collection.

 Here's a sample snippet which shows the rules on the `users` table.
 Operations `create`  and `read` are allowed while `update` and `delete` are blocked: